wongvc92/nextjs-ecom-admin/README.md

    - resize, crop and rotate products image.
    - drap and drop image to reorder the image sequence.
    - display totals, featured, archived and out of stock product box. click on the box will also show filtered respectively on the products table.
-   - support filter by name name, created data, featured, archived and category. filtered products will be reflected on the products table.
+   - support filter by name, created data, featured, archived and category. filtered products will be reflected on the products table.
    - support variation and nested variation product.

 6. Orders